-0 2.4 GHz 802.11b
+2.4 GHz 802.11b

 0 2.4 GHz 802.11g

-0 2.4 GHz 802.11n
+© 2.4 GHz 802.11n

 0 5 GHz 802.11a

-0 5 GHz 802.11na
+@ 5 GHz 802.11na

-0 5 GHz 802.11ac
+5 GHz 802.11ac

-0 2.4 and 5 GHz 802.11ax
+2.4, 5, and 6 GHz 802.11ax

 The check boxes next to the APs play a very important role: They should be used for selecting the APs you want TamoGraph to analyze.
-When the Selected APs mode is enabled on the tool bar, data visualizations for passive surveys include only the APs that have checked boxes next to them.
+When the Selected APs mode is enabled on the toolbar, data visualizations for passive surveys include only the APs that have checked boxes next to them.

-Right-clicking on the AP list allows you to Select All, Select 2.4 GHz, or Select 5 GHz APs or Deselect All APs, as well as to disable or enable the Ignore APs if max. signal is below option (see AP Detection and Placement for more information.)
-If the list of APs becomes too long and you prefer to not see the APs that are currently outside of the range, select Advanced => Remove Inactive APs.
-This will remove the APs that have been outside of the range for longer than two minutes.
+Right-clicking on the AP list allows you to Select All, Select 2.4 GHz, Select 5 GHz or Select 6 GHz APs or Deselect All APs, as well as to disable or enable the Ignore APs if max. signal is below option (see AP Detection and Placement for more information.)
+If the list of APs becomes too long and you prefer to not see the APs that are currently outside the range, select Advanced => Remove Inactive APs.
+This will remove the APs that have been outside the range for longer than two minutes.
+The Advanced => Re-link Multi-SSID command may be useful when working with linking multi-SSID APs; for more information, see the corresponding chapter.

 If the AP signal is strong enough and if a sufficient number of readings has been recorded, TamoGraph computes the AP location and places the corresponding icon on the site map.
 Those APs that are present on the site map have a small blue plus (+) sign in the lower right corner of their icons.
 The Auto-locate Access Points command allows you to reset the original estimated AP location(s) of either all or only the highlighted AP if you changed them by moving AP icons with the mouse.
 If an AP was not automatically placed on the site map and you want to place it there, you can drag the AP icon from the AP list to the site map.
-To remove it from the site map, drag the AP icon outside of it or use the Clear Access Point Locations command.
+To remove it from the site map, drag the AP icon outside or use the Clear Access Point Locations command.
 See Adjusting AP Locations for more information.
 Virtual APs that were created by the user for predictive modeling have a small blue "V" sign in the lower right corner of their icons; such APs cannot be auto-located or dragged off the site map.